General Rules for Grammar and Usage

 She studied German, French, and Spanish.

-Exceptions: Company and firm names that are written without commas.
+Exceptions: Company and corporate names written without commas.

 John Smith Jr. is the chair of . . .